UPDATED SEPTEMBER 23, 2023

 - Put your service and location in your title tag.

-A Google My Business account is free to set up and will instantly improve the visibility of your business online.
+A Google Business Profile is free to set up and will instantly improve the visibility of your business online.

 When people search for your business name, your Google My Business listing will show up at the top of the page — even if your website isn’t ranking yet.